paypal/adaptiveaccounts-sdk-java/adaptiveaccountssample/IPN-README.md

 IPN configuration :
 -----------------
-* Initialize IPNMessage constructor with a configuration map containing mode (sandbox/live) and connection parameters as shown below.
+* Initialize IPNMessage constructor with a configuration map containing, mode (sandbox/live) and connection parameters as shown below.
 * IPNMessage is provided in 'sdk-core-java' repository for ipn message validation.
 IPN Listener can use this class for message validation.
     ```java
 		Map<String,String> configMap = new HashMap<String,String>();